Mary Ann Shadd: Archives

-There is a Mary Ann Shadd Cary collection at Library and Archives Canada.
-The archival reference number is R4182, former archival reference number MG24-K22.
+The Library and Archives Canada holds the Mary Ann Shadd Cary collection.
+The archival reference number is R4182-0-X-E, former archival reference number MG24-K22.
 The collection covers the date range 1852 to 1889.
-It consists of 1.6 centimeters of textual records, and 1 photograph.
+It comprises 1.6 centimetres of textual records, which consists of personal and professional correspondence, various notes about her life, and copies of her works as an abolitionist.
+The collection also includes Shadd Cary's original passport and Naturalization Certificate as well as a black and white portrait photograph of her, the only known one of Shadd Cary that exists.